 After submission, the local council will carefully examine the provided documentation and decide whether or not to approve the planning permit.
 Once a permit has been granted, you can proceed with the application for a building permit.
 Keep in mind that specific supporting documents may vary based on the site’s location, the size of the development, and the policies of your local council.

 Along with a planning permit for your specific site and construction, you also need to apply for a building permit.
 This special permit provides assurance to the council that your proposed project is compliant with all necessary building regulations.
 A building permit is obtained through an assigned building surveyor.
 It offers written approval for the development, allowing work to proceed based on your plans and supporting documentation.

 By obtaining a building permit, you gain an extra layer of protection over the project and its finances.
 Among other things, the permit certifies that all builders working on the project are registered and insured.
 It also ensures that the construction is backed by the correct documentation and that key stages of the project have undergone independent inspections.

-What’s more, one condition of a building permit is that either an occupancy permit or a certificate of final inspection is required once building works are complete, certifying that your development will be suitable for occupation and giving you further peace of mind.
+Getting a building permit comes with a condition: an occupancy permit or certificate of final inspection needs to be obtained upon completion of the building works.
+These certifications affirm that your development is suitable for occupation, giving you professional assurance and peace of mind.